 Macrophages are the main scavenger cells of the immune system.
 Certain genetic abnormalities affect the function of monocytes and macrophages and cause buildup of fatty (lipid) debris within the cells.
 The resulting disorders are the lipid storage diseases (such as Gaucher disease and Niemann-Pick disease).

 An increased number of monocytes in the blood (monocytosis) occurs in response to chronic infections, in autoimmune disorders, in blood disorders, and in certain cancers.
-A proliferation of macrophages in tissues can occur in response to infections, sarcoidosis (see Sarcoidosis), and Langerhans cell histiocytosis (see Pulmonary Langerhans Cell Histiocytosis).
+An increase in the number of macrophages in parts of the body other than in the blood (such as the lungs, skin, and other organs) can occur in response to infections, sarcoidosis, and Langerhans cell histiocytosis.